 Introduction to Planting and Growing Perennial Flowers

-How to plant a flower garden with the top 5 varieties of annual flower that you can sow from seed right in the garden, after the average last frost date for your area.
+Plant a flower garden with the top varieties of annual flower that you can sow from seed right in the garden, after the average last frost date for your area.
 Follow the instructions on the seed packet.
 All these plants need full sun.